aureliusenterprise/doc_technical_manual/DOc/docs/source/Options/Deployment/helm_google_deployment.rst

 -------------------------

 This installation assumes that you have:
-- a kubernetes cluster running with 2 Node of CPU 4 and 16GB
+- A kubernetes cluster running with 2 Node of CPU 4 and 16GB

 - Gcloud Cli installed